taha891/p3/README.md

 This program is realized in Python 3.8.1 in a virtual environmenent called "env".
 You have the differents librairies in the env/requirements.txt.
 Basically Pygame.
+To set the virtual environment make the command : pip install -r requirements.txt

 ## Deployment